Financial-Times/content-tree/README.md

 look here https://github.com/Financial-Times/body-validation-service/blob/master/src/main/resources/xsd/ft-html-types.xsd#L214

-maybe we can be more strict than this? i don't know. we might not be able to because we don't know what old articles have done. however, we could find out what old articles have done... we could validate all old articles by trying to convert their bodyxml to this format, validating them etc,... and then make changes. maybe we want to restrict old articles from being able to do anything Spark can't do? who knows. we need more eyes on this whole document.
+maybe we can be more strict than this? i don't know. we might not be able to because we don't know what old articles have done. however, we could find out what old articles have done... we could validate all old articles by trying to convert their bodyxml to this format, validating them etc,... and then make changes. maybe we wantto restrict old articles from being able to do anything Spark can't do? who knows. we need more eyes on this whole document.

 ## License